EnterpriseDB/tpa/docs/src/tpaexec-hooks.md

 adjustments to the replication set configuration and subscriptions that might be required before the node join starts.

-For example, you can adjust the BDR witness replication set to automatically add new tables and create DDL filters in general.
+For example, you can adjust the PGD witness replication set to automatically add new tables and create DDL filters in general.

 ## Other hooks